quidome/media-organizer-go/README.md

+> **Disclaimer:** This repository is an AI-generated exercise for educational purposes.
+It may contain bugs or incomplete features.
+Use at your own risk.

 # media-organizer-go

 A command-line tool written in Go to organize media files (photos and videos) into a structured library based on their creation dates.